avolkov/2017-11-14-3d-printing/main_script.rst

 It's kind of silly to use a power supply to transform 110V AC to 12V DC to then just simply use that electricity for heating, and there are better solutions, like attaching a 110V silicone heater to an aluminium slab.
 But at $10 to $15 per piece nothing beats this solution that works well enough.

+But buy a heated bed that's at least 3mm thick.

 Power Supply
 ============